jic48-rutgers/FitDB/docs/architecture.md

 - reporting

 **To Avoid:**
-- focus on on things this project doesn't address such as payrolls
+- focus on on things this project doesn't address such as payrolls and also payment handling (for MVP)

 **Extensibility Goal:**
 - the schema and services should be designed to scale to many gyms, trainers, members, and overlapping class sessions